 AR option gives shoppers more confidence in the products they find online as they are showcased precisely the thing they’re planning to buy as if they would be in a store.

 Today, almost every mobile commerce platform offers a range of payment solutions, providing a convenient shopping experience for consumers.
-People can pay for the orders they place via their credit cards, PayPal, Stripe, or a digital wallet service like Apple Pay, Samsung Pay, or Shopify Pay.
-Mobile payments have become an industry all of its own.
+People can pay for the orders they place via their credit cards, PayPal, Stripe, or a digital wallet service like Apple Pay or Samsung Pay.
+Mobile payments have become an industry of its own.

-For business owners, simpler checkout and payment, even entirely skipping the need for adding credit card and shipping details, lead to more conversions, more sales, and more repeat business.
-So one-click solutions that integrate with mobile wallets offer both sellers and shoppers more.
+For business owners, simpler checkout and payment, even skipping the need for adding credit card and shipping details, leads to more conversions, more sales, and more repeat business.
+So one-click solutions that integrate with mobile wallets offer both sellers and shoppers more benefits.

-For some brands, like Power Support, choosing the right payment solution shown significant results very quickly.
-The difference in conversions was obvious in just two weeks after installing Amazon Pay.
+For some brands, like Power Support, choosing the right payment solution shows significant results.
+The difference in conversions was evident two weeks after installing Amazon Pay.
 They’ve seen a 26% increase in orders.

-So, implementing at least some type of digital payment method will definitely future proof m-commerce business.
-Eliminating the aggravation of looking for the wallet and card, retyping the numbers and information indefinitely can be a tipping point between keeping and losing customers.
+So, implementing at least some digital payment methods is essential for m-commerce business.
+Eliminating unnecessary steps such as searching for wallets and typing card numbers can be a turning point between retaining and losing customers.

-Mobile commerce allows businesses to meet their customers where they spend their time instead of continually trying to attract them to their stores.
-With the rise of the internet, traditional commerce evolved into e-commerce, and with the development of mobile devices e-commerce evolved into m-commerce.
-It presented many new challenges, but also significant business opportunities for big retailers and small shop owners equally.
+Mobile commerce allows businesses to meet their customers where they spend their time instead of continually attracting them to their stores.
+With the rise of the internet, traditional commerce evolved into e-commerce, and with the development of mobile devices, e-commerce grew into m-commerce.
+It presented many new challenges and significant business opportunities for big retailers and small shop owners equally.

-More and more brands take care of their customers in new ways, providing them with exceptional user experience and shopping journeys.
-But creating a mobile app for their shop offers them a direct channel of communication with shoppers, which in turn helps them increase customer loyalty and brand awareness.
-As shoppers are using apps even when they are shopping in physical stores, retailers are racing to provide them an omnichannel experience, presenting their products wherever their customers might be.
+More and more brands take care of their customers in new ways, providing exceptional user experiences and shopping journeys.
+But creating a mobile app for their shop offers them a direct channel of communication with shoppers, which helps them increase customer loyalty and brand awareness.
+As shoppers are using apps even when shopping in physical stores, retailers are racing to provide them an omnichannel experience, presenting their products wherever their customers might be.

-All in all, consumers of 2020 keep their money in digital wallets, order their food or ride from chatbots, and try on the sunglasses thanks to virtual mirrors before they buy them online.
+All in all, the future of mobile commerce is bright.
+Consumers of 2022 keep their money in digital wallets, order their food or ride from chatbots, and try on sunglasses thanks to virtual mirrors before buying them online.

 * * *